Close

 Richard's research focus is the mathematical and statistical modelling of the transmission and control of infectious diseases, particularly TB and HIV.

-He has co-authored around 150 peer-reviewed scientific publications.
 He is currently PI or LSHTM PI on around 5 research grants including:

-He is an Associate Editor for IJTLD and a permanent reviewer for Lancet Respiratory Medicine
+He is an Associate Editor for IJTLD and a permanent reviewer for Lancet Respiratory Medicine.

-He welcomes new PhD proposals in TB modelling.
+Richard currently supervises PhD students, and welcomes new PhD students, in TB modelling.

 Research Area